phetsims/phet-info/checklists/core-description-review-checklist.md

 ### Accessible Help Text

-- [ ] Implicitly guides users, as needed
+- [ ] Implicitly guides users, as needed.
+Adds interest or gives a bit of "why try this?"
 - [ ] Starts with verb when appropriate, consistent with role
 - [ ] Always true for any state
 - [ ] Sentence case with punctuation